y4hyya/Stellend/frontend/README.md

 2. Create or import a Stellar account
 3. Switch to **Futurenet** network in Freighter settings
 4. Fund your account from the [Futurenet Friendbot](https://friendbot-futurenet.stellar.org/)
-5. Connect wallet on Stellend
+5. Connect wallet on Apogee

 ### For Developers